mtmitchell13/RepData_PeerAssessment1/PA1_template.md

 meddif <- with(plotdata3, median(steps)) - with(plotdata1, median(steps))
 ```

+By replacing the NA values with the average daily step value for the corresponding 5-minute interval, both the mean and median values for total daily steps increased.
 The difference to the mean total steps taken per day after imputing NA values is 1411.959171.
 The difference to the median total steps taken per day after imputing NA values is 371.1886792.

 ## Are there differences in activity patterns between weekdays and weekends?